twotwentyseven/codex-frontend-docs/Checkout.md

 # Checkout

+Checkout tends to live within a modal component.
+It is added through the autoconfig within a modal.

 Renders a checkout component that contains a child component for either a cart or an order.

 The cart component includes cart controls, login/registration, and checkout controls necessary to manage it.

 The order component automatically checks and displays payment status and allows selection of payment method in the case of failures.

-This is one of 2 components that are necessary to enable customers to purchase through your
+This is one of 2 components that are necessary to enable customers to purchase through your site

 ## Quick usage